DJBarnes/django-adminlte2-pdq/docs/source/configuration.rst

 By default Django-AdminLTE-2 will put the Apps on the Admin Index page into AdminLTE Info Boxes.
-Setting this to ``True`` will change that look to the traditional Django list view but still within the main adminlte site styling.
+Setting this to ``True`` will change that look to the traditional Django list view but still within the main AdminLTE site styling.

 .. note::